Azure-Readiness/HOL-AdvancedWebWorkerRoles/HOL.md

 When Windows Azure was first released, there were a few, but significant restrictions in the programming model.
 Things like Full Trust, Administrative Access, and the full IIS feature-set were initially restricted for security reasons.
 This impacted the types of applications that could be created in Windows Azure because even small changes to things like configuration settings were often blocked by lack of administrative control over the VM Instances.
 Over time, those restrictions were lifted - first Full Trust, and now the ultimate control: Administrative access and Full IIS support.

-With the latest SDK release, you can choose to run your web sites under IIS7, not in Hosted Web Core as in the past, but in full IIS.
+Now, you can choose to run your web sites under IIS7, not in Hosted Web Core as in the past, but in full IIS.
 This means you can use all the facilities of IIS now like custom modules, multiple websites, VDIR support, application pool isolation, and more.

 Additionally, you can now choose two different ways to exercise your administrative control.
 You can bootstrap the machine as an administrator using something called “Startup Tasks” shown in this lab.
 This temporarily raises your permissions to administrative and allows you perform small setups, update configuration settings, or other bootstrapping tasks.
 Once completed, your code will run as a normal, unprivileged user.
 The second method is that you can now configure your role to simply run as an administrator the entire time.
 In most cases, the Startup Tasks are the right choice as running your role with administrative permissions the entire time has security implications.